Navy sailors aboard USS Harry S. Truman told to ‘clap like we’re at a strip club’ for Mike Pence

 U.S. Navy sailors who were awaiting Vice President Mike Pence’s visit Tuesday were told by the ship’s command master chief to “clap like we’re at a strip club” when the vice president arrived at the USS Harry S. Truman.

-The U.S. Navy confirmed to Fox News in a statement that the statement was made to sailors ahead of Pence’s visit to the ship.
+The U.S. Navy confirmed to Fox News Thursday that the statement was made to sailors ahead of Pence’s visit to the ship.

 “We can confirm that this statement was made by USS Harry S. Truman's Command Master Chief to Truman's Sailors, prior to the arrival of the Vice President,” Lt.
 Cmdr.
-Laura K. Stegherr told Fox News.
+Laura K. Stegherr told Fox News in a statement.

 TRUMP ADMINISTRATION DECLARES SUPPORT FOR VENEZUELA UPRISING AGAINST MADURO: 'WE ARE WITH YOU!'